TimPrd/pokedeck/README.md

 - Annotation

-I have used annotation to get dynamicaly the action.
+I have used annotation to get dynamically the action.
 I've created a @Act which call the right method associated.
 ```java
 	@Act("AddPkmn")
     public void createCard(ArrayList al) ...